-Edelfelt, like many artists of the time, travelled to Paris to launch his career and ended up settling there.
-His style, a blend of impressionism and realism, soon attracted attention.
-His portrait of Louis Pasteur, in particular, was acclaimed at the 1886 Salon and led to a certain success.
-At the same time, he went back to Finland every summer, where he expressed his love for his country and its landscapes in large, sensitive compositions.
-He was a great patriot and used his fame in the fight for his country's independence from the influence of all-powerful Russia.
-This first Parisian retrospective will probably see a return to favour in France of a great painter whose popularity has never waned in any of the Nordic countries.
+Edelfelt, like many artists of the time, left for Paris to launch his career and ended up settling in the French capital.
+His style, combining impressionism and realism, was soon noticed.
+His portrait of Louis Pasteur was roundly acclaimed at the 1886 Salon and earned Edelfelt great renown.
+Edelfelt continued to return to Finland every summer, where his love of Finnish landscapes gave rise to large, sensitive compositions.
+Deeply patriotic, Edelfelt used his notoriety in the struggle for Finnish independence from the influence of an all-powerful Russia.
+This first Parisian retrospective marks the return to grace in France of a master and pioneer of Finnish art who remains very popular in all Nordic countries.

 The exhibition was organised with the Ateneum Art Museum, Finnish National Gallery, Helsinki.

 Drawing of the Pasteur 2022 label by the artist Fabrice Hyber.

 - Anne-Charlotte Cathelineau, curator at the Petit Palais.